IvanDLar/MOVU-Docs/wiki/Test Plan.md

 **Devops:**

-- After a merge to production containers are deployed to cloud environment with k8s
+- After a merge to production lambdas are deployed to cloud environment, using terraform

 ### 2.6.3 End to end testing (validation test)